 All manuscripts should be prepared according to the style specified in the 6th edition of the Publication Manual of the American Psychological Association with the following exceptions: (a) a running head should appear on the cover page and all subsequent pages; (b) page numbers should appear on all pages; (c) the end matter should be ordered as follows: Author’s Note, Children’s Books Cited (only for cases in which there is a lengthy children’s book list), and References.
+Please double-space the manuscript.
 Do not use footnotes or endnotes.
 To ensure impartial review, information that identifies the author should not appear in the manuscript.

 Language Arts Editorial Office